Xh3o1vn/FeedingFrenzy_Autosplitter/README.md

 ## Game Preparation

-It is recommended to run v5.7.18.1 or v2.9.16.1 of Feeding Frenzy (You can click **Game Options** on **Main Menu** to see the version). v2.9.16.1 is provided at [Resources](https://www.speedrun.com/feeding_frenzy/resources).
+It is recommended to run v5.7.18.1 or v2.9.16.1 of Feeding Frenzy (you can click **Game Options** on **Main Menu** to see the version). v2.9.16.1 is provided at [Resources](https://www.speedrun.com/feeding_frenzy/resources).
 Other versions may not be compatible with the Autosplitter.

 ## Autosplitter Settings